Master's in Business Curriculum

 Spring Term: Real and Ideal

 In the second term, the theme is “Real and Ideal.”
-Students will focus on building traditional business skills in Finance, Accounting, Marketing, Organization Theory, and Business Law.
-In addition, students will also be able to take unique elective courses in blockchain/crypto, luxury marketing, or entertainment and digital media.
+Students will focus on building traditional business skills in Finance, Data Analytics, Economics, Organization Theory, and Business Law.
+In addition, students will also be able to take unique elective courses in topics such as luxury brand management, venture capital, entertainment and digital media, and the use of technology in marketing.
 Innovative courses that explore the intersection between business creativity, ethics and the dynamic business environment will prepare our students to integrate themselves into a changing marketplace.

 |LEGL 627||Introduction to the Fundamentals of American Law and Ethics||2|